ilias404/HTB-Sherlocks/UFO-1/README.md

 # Task 10: The Sandworm Team is known to use different tools in their campaigns.
 They are associated with an auto-spreading malware that acted as a ransomware while having worm-like features.
 What is the name of this malware?

-If we read the description of Sandworm group description, we can actually find the answer.
+If we read the Sandworm group description, we can find the answer:

 <img width="925" height="332" alt="image" src="https://github.com/user-attachments/assets/3685689d-b1c2-43f9-8422-792d64d935e4" />